VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 every attendee's address (for a start all of the attendees from a particular organization may share the same address).
 All we are concerned with are the values of the attributes of an address: street, city, state, etc. Value objects are usually immutable.

+> **JanaPersona:** The following video is a good refresher on using
+> value objects properly, especially if you are confusing them with
+> DTOs: [Power Use of Value Objects in DDD][valueobjects].

 ### Services